NWPU-Group7/ProjectRTC/README.md

 # VitrualTalk
-A simple andriod applicaiton for virtual online talk.
+A simple android applicaiton for virtual online talk.